-Born in Rio de Janeiro in 1979, Kiko Martins is the youngest of eight children and arrived in Portugal when he was only 10 years old.
+Born in Rio de Janeiro in 1979, chef Kiko Martins is the youngest of eight children and arrived in Portugal when he was only 10 years old.
 To show that meals are how all human bonds are created, he travelled with his wife through 26 countries, sitting at the table of local families and exploring the local secrets of each country’s culinary specialties.
 Kiko is the father of four children (the oldest is only five years old); he participates in numerous television programmes such as ‘Chef’s Academy’ and ‘Chef’s Academy Kids’.

-Interview with Kiko Martins
+Interview with the chef Kiko Martins

 How did your career as a chef start?